nobuhikosekiya/jfrmanager/README.md

 #Using the application
 ## Access from the browser
-Access by https://<JCS admin server public ip address>/jfrmanager/
+Access by https://#JCS admin server public ip address and port#/jfrmanager/

 ## Access by REST API
 You can invoke the diagnostic image capture with REST and recieve a html file that includes the links to the uploaded file.
 A sample Hudson job for invoking the rest api is in the wiki.